Kalmar Castle is a historic old castle that stands majestically on the coastline of Öland, an island in southern Sweden.

 The interior of Kalmar Castle is open to the public.
-Guided tours are available inside the castle to learn about the history of Kalmar Castle.
+In addition, guided tours are available inside the castle to learn about the history of Kalmar Castle.

-The guided tours are led by staff members dressed in costumes of the period, which is a nice service.
+The guided tours are led by staff members dressed in costumes of the period, which is an excellent service.

 In addition, the Kalmar Castle exhibits items of high historical value, such as furnishings and household goods that were used.

 The castle where the Kalmar Union took place

 Kalmar Castle is famous as the site of the signing of the “Kalmar Union,” one of the essential alliances in Nordic history, on July 13, 1397.